Works by Rita Letendre

 Rita Letendre

-Rita Letendre was born in Drummondville, Québec in 1928 to a Québécois father and Abenaki mother.
+Rita Letendre was born in Drummondville in 1928.
 Her work evolved along with her studies in art and association with various artistic movements, including that of Paul-Émile Borduas’ automatistes.
 Her many exhibitions in Canada and abroad—she spent time in France, Italy, Israel and the United States before finally settling in Toronto in 1970—have made her a key artist of the country’s postwar period.
 She is the recipient of a 2010 Governor General’s Award, the highest honour granted to Canadian visual artists.

 In 1954, her work was included in the major automatiste exhibition La matière chante, where it attracted the attention of the critic Rodolphe de Repentigny.
 Her first solo show took place at the Montreal gallery L’Échourie in 1955; later, in 1961, the Montreal Museum of Fine Arts presented a selection of her large-sized works.
 Since then, numerous solo exhibitions of her work have been held in Montréal, Toronto, Ottawa, Hamilton, Vancouver and Edmonton, as well as in Israel, the United States (New York, San Francisco, Los Angeles, Palm Springs, Detroit and Chicago), France, Italy, and other countries.